 When should I spay my dog?

 Our veterinary team will help you on when it is best to spay your dog.
-We do recommend that your pet be spayed between the 6 – 8 months of age.
+We do recommend that your pet is spayed between the 6-8 months of age.